 - You can pay for it online and print a confirmation to take with you

 The cost of an H-1B visa health insurance plan depends on many factors, including your age, your residence, the length of your coverage, and the benefits you choose.
-You may also be eligible to buy Short-Term Health Insurance plans for those who may not be eligible for domestic health insurance under Affordable Care Act (ACA) or missed the deadline for ObamaCare.
+You may also be eligible to buy a short-Term health insurance plan if you are not eligible for domestic health insurance under the Affordable Care Act (ACA) or missed the deadline for ObamaCare.

 - Rated “A” Plan

 - 100% Coverage for eligible conditions up to the medical maximum after the deductible

 - No co-insurance difference in or out of PPO network (100% co-insurance)